pooley182/Plex-Meta-Manager-Wiki/Docker-Walkthrough.md

 That error means you don’t have a config file, but we know that most everything is in place to run the image.

+### What's a Docker container?

+This is a very limited description, but imagine two things:

+1. A set of instructions for building and setting up a computer so it's ready to run MS Word
+2. The computer built from those instructions.

+A Docker *image* is rather like the instructions, and a Docker *container* is rather like the computer built from those instructions.
+[It's a bit more nuanced than that, but that's a useful model].

 ### Setting up a volume map

 PMM, inside that Docker container, can only see other things *inside the container*.
 We want to add our own files for config and metadata, so we need to set something up that lets PMM see files we create *outside* the container.
 This is called a "volume map".